studiomolga/PLANDSCAPES_2015/README.md

 6) Downaload Vocabulary of Plants on all computers

 7) Download libraries to all the computers (and place it in the <i>libraries</i> folder of <i>Processing</i> folder - usually placed in <i>documents</i>)
+8) Open the sketch - find a broker address (main tab, line 20 or around),

 5) SENSORS - one sensor can be connected to two plants (photo?).
 Then sensors are connected to switch, and switch to computer(s).